zioCristia/esp-energy-monitor-v1/README.md

           else return 0;
 ```

-I've added a software sensor to have the results from the in power and the out power with which I do some automation in home assistant and allows me to maximize the usage of current produced by the solar cells.
+I've added a software sensor which gives me the difference between the in power and the out power with which I do some automation in home assistant and allows me to maximize the usage of current produced by the solar panels.

 The toGridEnergy and the toGridPower is used to interface with the new energy management feature in home assistant.

-The lcd print the solar power as IN, home power as OUT, the hour in the top right and below the difference between IN-OUT, so the differencePower.
+The lcd prints the solar power as IN, home power as OUT, the hour in the top right and below the difference between IN-OUT, so the differencePower.

 # Pcb
+The pcb layout is extreamily simple with enought space for all the parts.
+The components are all through hole and the female jack connector is with 3 pins.
+Anyone can make this pcb at home with just a soldering iron.
 ![alt text](/images/pcbLayout.png)
+In the future I will change the type of the jack connectors with the ones more available in the online store.